 Rob Fisher is an accomplished trial lawyer and legal strategist who represents clients facing bet-the-company government investigations or charges brought by agencies such as the Department of Justice, the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), and the various state attorneys general.
 He also serves as the practice group leader for the firm’s Government Investigations & White Collar Defense practice.

 Rob served as an Assistant United States Attorney for almost a decade and during that time handled some of the federal district’s most complex and high-profile white-collar fraud cases.
 He has received numerous awards for his work as a federal prosecutor including the U.S. Department of Justice Director’s Award.
-Rob was recently retained as an expert witness in the management and defense of government and regulatory investigations and was also nominated by Massachusetts Governor Charlie Baker to serve as a member of the Commonwealth’s Task Force on the Preservation of Evidence.
+Rob has been retained as an expert witness in two matters regarding the management and defense of government and regulatory investigations and was also nominated by Massachusetts Governor Charlie Baker to serve as a member of the Commonwealth’s Task Force on the Preservation of Evidence.
 Rob has successfully defended corporate and individual clients facing almost all variations of federal white-collar offenses.
-Based upon his work as a defense attorney and prosecutor, Rob has been interviewed by Anderson Cooper for CBS’s 60 Minutes, has been featured in two Netflix documentaries, and is frequently quoted in numerous national publications such as the Wall Street Journal, the New York Times, the Washington Post, and the Boston Globe.
+Based upon his work as a defense attorney and prosecutor, Rob has been interviewed by Anderson Cooper for CBS’s 60 Minutes, has been featured in two Netflix documentaries, and is frequently quoted in numerous national publications such as the Wall Street Journal, the New York Times, the Washington Post, Newsweek, and the Boston Globe.
 In the fall of 2022, Rob was recognized by Boston University School of Law, in honor of its 150 anniversary, as one of the 150 people, places, and events that have made an impact on the law school and the world.